sangwook236/SWAF/README.md

 * Statistical Inference
 * Data Analysis

-SAF does integrate a lot of algorithms implemented using C#, Java, and C/C++ into a single framework.
+SWAF does integrate a lot of algorithms implemented using C#, Java, and C/C++ into a single framework.